BetastarUtils/BetastarUtils.github.io/docs/index.md

   <p align="center">
     Gets atoms by simply spamming the atoms crate.<br>
-    Does this script have an end?
-You might be the one to find out...
+    This script has no coded end, simply reload the page.
   </p>
 </div>
 <br>